JaehoonSong12/JaehoonSong12.github.io/README.md

    cd <your-repository-folder>
    ```

-2. **Set up the virtual environment**:

-# Universal Python Environment Setup Script

-This script sets up a virtual environment, installs required packages, and runs a Python application.
+2. **Set up the virtual environment**: This script sets up a virtual environment, installs required packages, and runs a Python application.
 It automatically detects the correct Python command (either `python3` or `python`) and adjusts for different OS environments (Windows, macOS, Linux).

 ```bash
 # Check for Python command (python3 or python)